maira-prog/climate-forecasting-composite-loss/README.md

 ## What This Repository Provides

-- ✅ Complete training code
+-  Complete training code
-- ✅ Model architectures (GRU and TCN)
+-  Model architectures (GRU and TCN)
-- ✅ Composite loss function implementation
+-  Composite loss function implementation
-- ✅ Hyperparameters used in the paper
+-  Hyperparameters used in the paper

-- ❌ Pre-trained models (not provided - data is confidential)
-- ❌ Datasets (not provided - see Data Availability)
+The repository doesn't provide the datasets descripted in the paper - see Data Availability.
 Researchers can train models on their own meteorological data using this code.

 ## Requirements